apognu/tuigreet/README.md

 ## Usage

 The default configuration tends to be as minimal as possible, visually speaking, only showing the authentication prompts and some minor information in the status bar.
-You may print your system's `/etc/issue` at the top of the prompt with `--issue` and the current date and time with `--time`.
+You may print your system's `/etc/issue` at the top of the prompt with `--issue` and the current date and time with `--time` (and possibly customize it with `--time-format`).
 You may include a custom one-line greeting message instead of `/etc/issue` with `--greeting`.

 The initial prompt container will be 80 column wide.
 You may change this with `--width` in case you need more space (for example, to account for large PAM challenge messages).
 Please refer to usage information (`--help`) for more customizaton options.
 Various padding settings are availble through the `*-padding` options.